What's the point of organic farming?

 I ask Helen if she honestly feels that her system works financially.
 She laughs “well, the show is still on the road 30 years later – we pay staff fairly and suppliers promptly.
 And we have money to invest.
 So yes, it works.”
 But that’s not all – she wants a farm to be proud of: “a happy workforce (of 15), healthy happy animals, productive crops and loads of wildlife.”

 But how many organic farmers are making a decent living like Helen?
 Farmer Mike Gooding, who farms in neighbouring Oxfordshire, has adopted many organic practices for similar reasons to Helen and offers a broad picture of the economics.
 “We’ve primarily turned to organic because low input (cost control) systems with multi-enterprises running together are built around crop rotations and fertility provided by clover and livestock.

-Secondly, in managing 1,850 acres, I seek to ‘de-risk’ the business by avoiding violent market fluctuations, and the organic market has been less volatile, allowing for more predictable farm planning, budgeting, and investment strategy.”
-For Mike’s views on the viability of organic farming, go here.
+Secondly, in managing 1,850 acres, I seek to 'de-risk' the business by avoiding violent market fluctuations, and the organic market has been less volatile, allowing for more predictable farm planning, budgeting, and investment strategy.”

 Up to this point we haven't talked about the wildlife very much, yet I’ve noticed that there seem to be good numbers of butterflies even though it is late autumn.
 Flocks of starlings skitter over the pig fields and I see corn buntings, yellowhammers and skylarks, all of which are declining nationally.
 I’ve walked widely on the Ridgeway and the downlands from Avebury to the Thames and I have to admit that the wildlife on the farm compares well to nearby nature reserves such as Fyfield Down or Pewsey Downs NNRs.
 And some parts of the farmed landscape have been deserts.
 But none of my anecdotes are quantifiable.